roberto-isw/entity-scaffolding/README.md

 # entity-scaffolding
-Generate HTML files from your JPA-Entity Mapping
+Generate HTML files from your Java JPA-Entity Mapping

 ## Synopsis
-This project is capable of generate HTML files from your Entities
+This project is capable of generate HTML files from your Entities, it's based in a Web Java Project using Maven

 ## Motivation
 Create and Share Fast Development Tools trying to overcome daily routines